 (#1095)(#2292)(#2540)An AP MLD shall not have more than one affiliated AP amongst APs that are members of the same co-hosted BSSID set.

-(#1819)(#2295)Each AP affiliated with an MLD shall be independently configured to operate As a transmitted or as a nontransmitted BSSID in a multiple BSSID set, or as an AP belonging to a co-hosted BSSID set, or as an AP that is not part of either a multiple BSSID set or a co-hosted BSSID set.
+(#1819)(#2295)Each AP affiliated with an MLD shall be independently configured to operate a BSS and each AP shall:

-Annex AA provides example configurations.
+Correspond to a transmitted BSSID or a nontransmitted BSSID in a multiple BSSID set, or

+Belong to a co-hosted BSSID set, or

+Be part of neither a multiple BSSID set nor a co-hosted BSSID set.

+NOTE--Annex AA provides some examples of BSS configurations for an AP MLD.

 (#3212)An AP corresponding to the transmitted BSSID shall not include a Basic variant Multi-Link element in the Nontransmitted BSSID Profile subelement of a Multiple BSSID element unless the corresponding nontransmitted BSSID is affiliated with an AP MLD.